CircleCI-Public/circleci-demo-python-flask/README.md

 ## Running locally
 **Note:** As mentioned above you don't need to run this application locally to learn about using CircleCI.

-1. Setup Your Repo and Local Environment
+### 1. Setup your Local Environment & Clone the Circulate Repo

 The following commandline instructions are for Mac users.
 For other operating systems, install Postgres [these](https://www.postgresql.org/download/) instructions, and Python using [these](https://www.python.org/downloads/) instructions.